lancenacabuan/Shaliah/README.md

 widely.

-Thus, historically: - The **Trinitarian view** can claim to represent the main line of development from early times to Nicene creed–the line that won out, shaping mainstream Christianity.
+Thus, historically: - The **Trinitarian view** can claim to represent the main line of development from early times to Nicene creed – the line that won out, shaping mainstream Christianity.
 It integrated both scripture and philosophical clarity over time. - The **Unitarian view** can claim to represent an earlier simpler belief that was overshadowed.